• Home

 • Remove fresh ginger slice and use an immersion blender, or mash by hand, simmer an additional 10 minutes.

-• Transfer mixture to a jar with a tight fitting lid and store for up to 2 weeks.
+• Transfer mixture to a jar with a tight fitting lid and store in the refrigerator for up to 2 weeks.

 More Pear Recipes